 Profile: Daily Journal Corp (DJCO.O)

-The Inter-City Express (the Express) covers general news of local interest and focuses its coverage on news about the real estate and legal communities in the Oakland/San Francisco area.
+The Inter-City Express covers general news of local interest and focuses its coverage on news about the real estate and legal communities in the Oakland/San Francisco area.
 The Express carries both commercial and public notice advertising.
-It is published each business day and is mailed to its approximately 90 subscribers.
-The San Jose Post-Record (the Post-Record) provides general news of local interest, focuses on legal and real estate news and carries commercial and public notice advertising.
-The Sonoma County Herald-Recorder (the Herald-Recorder) carries general news of local interest and is designed to be of special interest to members of the legal and real estate professions.
-Advertising in the newspaper consists of both public notice and commercial advertising.
+It is published each business day.
+The San Jose Post-Record is published each business day, and focuses on legal and real estate news and carries commercial and public notice advertising.
+The Orange County Reporter reports local and state legal, business and real estate news, and carries primarily public notice advertising.
+The Orange Reporter is published over three days a week.

 Daily Journal Corp

-LOS ANGELES CA 90012
+LOS ANGELES CA 90012-4050